QCA Code

 What we do and why

-Origin Group’s strategy is explained fully within our Strategic Report section on pages 16 to 19 of our Annual Report and Accounts for the year ended 31 July 2023.
+Origin Group’s strategy and long-term objectives in achieving the strategy are explained fully within our Strategic Report section on pages 16 to 18 in our Annual Report and Accounts for the year ended 31 July 2024.

-The key challenges to the business and how these are mitigated are detailed on pages 64 to 72 of our Annual Report and Accounts for the year ended 31 July 2023.
+The key challenges to the business and how these are mitigated are detailed in the Risk Report on pages 54 to 62 of our Annual Report and Accounts for the year ended 31 July 2024.

 Seek to understand and meet shareholder needs and expectations